The FLIQ (Flexible learning initiatives Queensland) program caters for secondary school age students who are disengaged from mainstream schooling.

 Enrolment process

-Enrolments are recieved from the partnering community organisations.
+Enrolments are received from the partnering community organisations.
 Note the organisation must be registered with the school prior to seeking enrolment of young people.

 Additional form

-The Medical form (PDF, 496KB) is required when enrolling in the Medical category.
+The Medical certification form (PDF, 396MB) is required when enrolling in the Medical category.

 Costs